asi345/Cryptographic-Reductions/README.md

 # Cryptographic Reductions

-My solution to 2nd module of Information Security Lab Autumn Semester 2022.
+My solution to 2nd module of Information Security Lab Autumn Semester 2022 in ETH Zurich.
 This project consists of 8 tasks:

 1. Showing that if we can break Schnorr Signature with No Message Attack, we can also solve Discrete